david-cattermole/assetQC/README.md

 # Asset Quality Check (QC)

 Framework designed to collect, validate and report asset data for Animation and Visual Effects applications.
+The API documentation can be found [here](https://david-cattermole.github.io/assetQC/html/index.html).

 This framework is agnostic to software application but was primarily designed with Autodesk Maya in mind.
 Other software applications may work, but are currently untested.